Skip to main content

 Voter turnout

 Data on the number of votes cast in each race are from state elections depositories, supplemented with data from the U.S. Election Assistance Commission (EAC), House Election Statistics, and The Book of States.
 Rates are calculated using the Census’s Citizen Voting Age Population (CVAP) estimates.
-Rates will be updated when the Census releases new CVAP data for 2022.

 Beyond the ballot box

 Each year, state legislators introduce thousands of bills related to elections.
 And in the past few years, we’ve identified a concerning trend.
 Across the country, state legislatures are considering bills that would make it easier for partisan actors to manipulate an election, and maybe even overturn the will of the people.
 We’re tracking these bills along with our partners in an ongoing series of reports called “A Democracy Crisis in the Making.”
-In 2023 alone, through early May, we tracked 185 bills introduced in 38 state legislatures that would politicize, criminalize, or interfere with elections.
+All told, in the 2023 legislative cycle, we identified 196 bills that were introduced in 39 states that would interfere with election administration.
+Ultimately, 21 of those bills became law across 15 states, while 7 bills were vetoed across 2 states.

 The anti-democracy playbook is simple: change the rules and change the referees, in order to change the results.
 These bills go hand-in-hand with the Election Denier movement: They’re about taking power away from voters and making it harder for trusted election officials to do their jobs.